AxonIQ/reference-guide/implementing-domain-logic/command-handling/aggregate-polymorphism.md

 is that an abstract aggregate can never be created.
 - Having creational command handlers of the same command name on different aggregates in the same hierarchy is forbidden too, since Axon cannot derive which one to invoke.
-- In polymorphic aggregate hierarchy it is allowed to have only one `@AggregateIdentifier` and one `@AggregateVersion` field.
+- In a polymorphic aggregate hierarchy it is not allowed to have multiple `@AggregateIdentifier` and `@AggregateVersion` annotated fields. field.

 ## Registering aggregate subtypes